 We’re tracking the most up-to-date information about the coronavirus and vaccines in South Carolina.
 Check back for updates.

 The S.C.
-Department of Health and Environmental Control reported 546 new COVID-19 cases on Wednesday, a decrease of 239 cases from the day before.
-The state also confirmed 38 additional COVID-19-related deaths.
+Department of Health and Environmental Control on Monday reported 1,827 new COVID-19 cases and seven coronavirus-related deaths.

-At least 1,163 people in the state were reported hospitalized with COVID-19 as of Tuesday, including 344 patients who are being treated in intensive care units and 245 who are on ventilators.
-About 13% of hospitalizations across the state are COVID-19-related, data show.
+At least 2,061 people in the state were reported hospitalized with COVID-19 as of Monday, including 556 patients who are being treated in intensive care units and 391 who are on ventilators.

-Just over 53% of South Carolinians eligible to receive a coronavirus vaccine are fully vaccinated, and roughly 61% have received at least one dose, according to health officials.
+Nearly 52% of South Carolinians eligible to receive a coronavirus vaccine are fully vaccinated, and a little over 60% have received at least one dose, according to health officials.